ExpediaDotCom/tesla/README.md

 13. Multiple inheritance and polymorphic objects

 	You can use inheritance in Tesla.
 A user object can extend another user object.
 Tesla even allows you to use multiple inheritances.
-However, the inheritance hierarchy may not retained in a programming language doesn’t support multiple inheritance, for example, Java and C#.
+However, the inheritance hierarchy may not be retained in a programming language doesn’t support multiple inheritance, for example, Java and C#.

 Languages
 ----------